 Career training for a job in the Electrician field

-In this hands-on job training program for electricians, you’ll learn residential and general electrical skills, wiring and installation.
+In this electrical training program, you’ll learn residential and general electrical skills.
 The hands-on part of the class includes planning and installation.
-Just like in a real job, you’ll be asked to connect wires to circuit breakers and to test electrical systems using power tools and other digital equipment.
 You’ll also inspect, troubleshoot, and repair electrical systems.
-Upon graduation, you’ll be prepared to qualify for your Electrician in Training (ET) card and we will help you find a job in the electrician field.
+Upon enrollment, you’ll be eligible to register for your Electrician in Training (ET) card.
+When you graduate, we will help you get your foot in the door in the industry.

 What you’ll learn in the electrician job training program:

 - Residential Electricity

 - Commercial Electricity

 - Photovoltaic Systems

 - Job Preparation, including interview and resume skills